urlpattern/python-urlpattern/README.md

 This library is an implementation of [the URL Pattern Standard](https://urlpattern.spec.whatwg.org/) for Python written in Rust.

-You can match URLs to patterns using the syntax like `/users/:id/`, similar to [Express](https://expressjs.com/) or [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp) in Node.js.
-It can help you create routing mechanisms for your web servers or frameworks.
+It provides a pattern matching syntax like `/users/:id/`, similar to [Express](https://expressjs.com/) or [Path-to-RegExp](https://github.com/pillarjs/path-to-regexp) in Node.js.
+You can use it as a foundation to build your own web server or framework.

 It's a thin wrapper of [denoland/rust-urlpattern](https://github.com/denoland/rust-urlpattern) with [PyO3](https://github.com/PyO3/pyo3) + [Maturin](https://github.com/PyO3/maturin).
-Due to limitations in [denoland/rust-urlpattern](https://github.com/denoland/rust-urlpattern), it may not support all features specified in the standard.

 ## Example